Greek government-debt crisis: 2014

 The fourth review of the bailout programme revealed unexpected financing gaps.
 In 2014 the outlook for the Greek economy was optimistic.
 The government predicted a structural surplus in 2014, opening access to the private lending market to the extent that its entire financing gap for 2014 was covered via private bond sales.
+Despite the promising start to 2014, a fourth recession began in Q4-2014.

-Instead a fourth recession started in Q4-2014.
 The parliament called snap parliamentary elections in December, leading to a Syriza-led government that rejected the existing bailout terms.
 Like the previous Greek governments, the Syriza-led government was met with the same response from Troika, "Pacta sunt servanda" (agreements must be kept).
 The Troika suspended all scheduled remaining aid to Greece, until the Greek government retreated or convinced the Troika to accept a revised programme.
 This rift caused a liquidity crisis (both for the Greek government and Greek financial system), plummeting stock prices at the Athens Stock Exchange and a renewed loss of access to private financing.